Quick-Command/QuickCommand/README.md

 _QuickCommand_ is the [Turing School of Software and Design](https://turing.io/) Module 4 capstone group project.

-QuickCommand is an organization application that provides personnel assignment for an emergency response supervisor.
+It is an organization application that provides personnel assignment for an emergency response supervisor and response to incident details for assignees.